Mental Health Facilities Dayton, WA

 Palouse River Counseling - 43.4 miles from Dayton, WA

 Palouse River Counseling is a mental health treatment clinic in Pullman, Washington, located at 340 Ne Maple Street, in the 99163 zip code.
 Palouse River Counseling provides outpatient treatment and telemedicine/telehealth.
-Palouse River Counseling provides individual psychotherapy, dialectical behavior therapy and activity therapy to young adults, adults and children / adolescents.
+Palouse River Counseling provides individual psychotherapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and adults.
 Palouse River Counseling also supports people with serious mental illness.
-Additional services provided by Palouse River Counseling consist of family psychoeducation, suicide prevention services and supported housing.
+Additional services provided by Palouse River Counseling consist of housing services, supported employment and supported housing.

 Learn More